 In 2020, Pandora founded the ATG (American Theatre Group) PlayLab, a play development group dedicated to serving Queer and BIPOC writers.
 Now in its second year, the group boasts members who have been recognized by the Dramatist's Guild, Yale School of Drama, the National Black Theatre and the O'Neill.
 Following the successes of ATG PlayLab, Pandora founded the Women's Playwrights Circle @ Speranza, which provides a space for women-identified playwrights from NJ, NY, CT and PA to come together and develop their works.
 As part of her dedication to serving playwrights, Pandora also serves as an Ambassador for New Jersey for the Dramatist's Guild.

 Trained at Mason Gross School of the Arts where she earned her MFA in Directing, Pandora learned from Hal Scott to always serve the play with respect, insight and passion.
 While she did not decide to pursue directing, Pandora did apply this philosophy to another great love of hers: script analysis.

 Introduced in 1992 to David Ball’s Backwards and Forwards, Pandora found herself smitten with analyzing plays and, ultimately, started teaching script analysis and resolved to compile her own method to analyzing scripts.
 “The Bunseki Method” (both a class and a book) is Pandora’s contribution to the study of script analysis.
-It is the result of 30 years of study and has been taught at New York University, Maggie Flanagan Studio, Terry Knickerbocker Studio, and at Pandora’s co-owned boutique atelier, Working Actors Studio, which she runs with producer/filmmaker Cedric Hill.
+It is the result of 30 years of study and has been taught at the Dramatist's Guild Institute, New York University, Maggie Flanagan Studio, Terry Knickerbocker Studio, and at Pandora’s co-owned boutique atelier, Working Actors Studio, which she runs with producer/filmmaker Cedric Hill.